bloominstituteoftechnology/web-module-project-testing-web-apps/README.md

 # Integration Testing React Module Project : Contact Form - Testing

-This module explored the basics of the react-testing library and ideas behind the integration testing methology.
-In this project you will practice how to build tests that follow the arrange, act, assert model, different methods of quering for DOM elements in a test, the use of different expect types and using async/await to test for changes in state.
+This module explored the basics of the react-testing library and ideas behind the integration testing methodology.
+In this project you will practice how to build tests that follow the arrange-act-assert model, different methods of querying for DOM elements in a test, the use of different expect types and using async/await to test for changes in state.

 ## Testing Web Applications